maksliu/valid/README.md

 For a struct value, you usually want to check if its fields are valid.
 For example, in a RESTful application, you may unmarshal the request payload into a struct and then validate the struct fields.
 If one or multiple fields are invalid, you may want to get an error describing which fields are invalid.
-You can use `validation.ValidateStruct()` to achieve this purpose.
+You can use `valid.ValidateStruct()` to achieve this purpose.
 A single struct can have rules for multiple fields, and a field can be associated with multiple rules.
 For example,